Kinnie-lemon/Customer-Role-Classify-and-Predict/README.md

 # Customer Role Classify and Predict
-Based on labeled text set to accomplish a multi-class problem
+Based on labeled text set to settle a multi-class problem with TF-IDF and stacked SVM models